jqhoogland/serimats/paths/README.md

 That's a *lot* of trials.
 My computer will take several days to run all of them.

-So I can get rid of the `InitWeightsIntervention`, which leaves me with a more reasonable 21 trials.
+So I can get rid of the `ReinitWeights`, which leaves me with a more reasonable 21 trials.
 After I've validated for a fixed choice of weight initialization, I can add it back in, and run the experiment again.
 Best of all, it'll automatically skip the trials that have already been run.

 Alternatively, I can train for only a few epochs, validate the results, and then train for more epochs, picking up where I left off from the checkpoints.